 To build the most specific composite modules we choose top 300 significant up-regulated genes as the input of CMA algorithm.
-The obtained CMA model is then applied to compute

-CMA score for all up-regulated genes.
+The obtained CMA model is then applied to compute CMA score for all up-regulated genes in noRA_Dox vs. noRA_noDox.